skavanagh/victims-plugin-nexus/README.md

 About
 -----
-Nexus plugin to prevent distribution of vulnerable artifacts when running maven. (for more info on The Victims Project https://github.com/victims)
+Nexus plugin to prevent distribution of vulnerable artifacts when running maven. (for more info see [The Victims Project](https://github.com/victims])

 Prerequisites
 -------------